2018 American Architecture Award, The Chicago Athenaeum: Museum of Architecture and Design

 The University of Iowa chose a location at a high point along the Iowa River for the new Hancher.
 A building without a backside, Hancher’s seamless sinewy lines respond to the adjacent Iowa River and is orientated so that all public areas offer a visual connection to the University of Iowa campus.
 Parallel forms cantilever at the south end of the building, creating overhangs for the lobby and a second-level terrace.
 Floor-to-ceiling glass walls below the cantilevers offer views to the campus and the river, and can be seen from Hancher Bridge and points south.
 Lobby spaces and offices have shaded sunlight during the day.

 A jewel in the park, Hancher is orientated on the site so that all public areas offer a visual connection to the rest of the art buildings and the campus as a whole.
 It respects the original building’s design as well as that of the adjacent Levitt Center for University Advancement.
 Designed to complement, not compete, Hancher’s form, massing, color, and material complement the adjacent Levitt Center, a limestone-clad asymmetrical composition of geometric forms.
 Cladding on Hancher Auditorium’s main structure is a stainless steel shingle with a brushed satin finish.
 The rehearsal room, a cubic form, is clad in light-colored masonry.
 Together, the rehearsal room and the Levitt Center’s rotunda frame Park Road, becoming a gateway.

-Designed with a highly efficient envelope and incorporating sustainable design strategies related to the site and to building systems and controls, the building’s LEED objective is Gold .
+Designed with a highly efficient envelope and incorporating sustainable design strategies related to the site and to building systems and controls, the building is LEED silver certified.
 As a replacement for the original Hancher, damaged by flooding in 2008, the building is also designed to 500-year-flood criteria.